Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What data protection issues should be considered when conducting clinical trials?

 At present, the collection, processing and transfer of personal data of study subjects must be conducted in accordance with the requirements provided in the Data Protection Directive (95/46/EC) and the related implementing provisions of the EU member states.
 However, the General Data Protection Regulation (2016/679), commonly referred as the ‘GDPR’, will enter into application on May 25 2018.
 Sponsors conducting clinical trials in the European Union must therefore adopt appropriate measures to ensure that activities concerning the processing of study subjects' personal data comply with the GDPR from May 25 2018.
 Sponsors must also document how these procedures, including related interactions with third-party processors, function in practice.

 Sponsors and investigators must take into account the fact that the processing of health data can be conducted only in specific circumstances.
 These circumstances include the study subject having provided his or her explicit consent to the processing of his or her health data.

-The Data Protection Directive defines the ‘data controller’ as the entity that determines the purposes and means of the processing of personal data carried out in the European Union.
-The sponsor of a clinical trial is commonly considered to be the data controller.
+The GDPR defines the ‘data controller’ as the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data carried out in the European Union.
+The sponsor of a clinical trial is commonly considered to be the data 'controller.
 Sponsors of clinical trials which are not established in the European Union and wish to transfer trial subjects' data outside the European Union must take into account the following issues:

 - When the sponsor is not established in the European Union, it must designate a data protection representative in each EU member state in which a trial site is located and where, consequently, study subject personal data is processed.

-- The transfer of personal data to third countries which does not ensure an adequate level of protection of personal data is permitted only through the authorised means described in the Data Protection Directive.
+- The transfer of personal data to third countries which does not ensure an adequate level of protection of personal data is permitted only through the authorised means described in the GDPR.

 Click here to view the full article.